 Not only can Blockchain help to prevent parallel import, but it can also help in the case of counterfeiting.
 The ledger can record many details of the product made by brand owners, including information about who owns the product, when the product was made, details of the logo and others.
 This way, brand owners and consumers can easily authenticate their products and distinguish them from a fake ones.
 For example, A giant software company has collaborated with pharmaceutical giants in developing the technology to combat drug counterfeiting.

 4. Evidence of use

 The ledger can also record the time when a registered IP right was first used in the market.
 Such data can help if a dispute in a non-use case happen.
-In Indonesia, this technology can also help the authorities in implementing Laws No. 13/2016 about patent.
+In Indonesia, this technology can also help the authorities in implementing Law No. 13/2016 about patents.